-There are many tools out there to help you with these processes!
-For example; Domotz can help you with detecting security issues like intruders, opened ports and network configuration changes.
+There are many tools to help you with these processes!
+For example; Domotz can help you detect security issues like intruders, opened ports, and network configuration changes.
 You can also use the software to perform security scans.

 2) Actionable data insights and big dashboards